OysterKing/Final-Year-Project/README.md

 24/02/16:
 Added a new set of arguments to the net intiliaser that signal what mode to run mininet in and whether or not to run a dhcp server.
 I added three new buttons to facilitate these modes.
 Also added some functions to the demowriter in attempt to add a rich text editor.

+25/02/16:
+Added code to the netInitialiser and the netReader to facilitate the different modes of running (blank, basic, or dhcp).